 Meteora is a huge rocky complex located in the valley of Thessaly, not far from the Pindus mountains, with centuries old monasteries.
 Means suspended stones or suspended in the air.
-The landscapes left me speechless – an imposing rock formation, which seem to float.
+The unique landscapes left me speechless – an imposing rock formation, which seem to float.

 Continue reading “Meteora – suspended in air”

-Grateful for the greek food & good coffee, the Ionian Sea, and the melody of their language.
+Grateful for the Greek food & good coffee, the Ionian Sea, and the melody of their language.
 What I got to see, hear, feel and live every day in Greece brought me a lot of appreciation.

 Continue reading “Kalimera.
-Greek Journey”
+Kerkyra Journey”

 Continue reading “Wiener Melange”